uri-library-data-services/iassist-preview/content/blog/uk-data-archives-managing-and-sharing-data-training-resources.md

 charged with training researchers and research support staff in how to look after research data.

-The Training Resources are modularised following the UK Data Archive\'s seven key areas of managing and sharing data:
+The Training Resources are modularised following the UK Data Archive's seven key areas of managing and sharing data:

 -   sharing data - why and how